-Would SAP admit that the vast majority of it’s EA’s do not act in the customers best interests?
+Would SAP admit that the vast majority of its EA’s do not act in the customers’ best interests?
 If not, then what is the point of this sentence?
 It is axiomatic and therefore carries no information.

-Also, rest assured, no rock star performers will be let go — SAP has repeatedly demonstrated that it does not care about anything but money.
+Rest assured, no rock star performers will be let go — SAP has repeatedly demonstrated that it does not care about anything but money.

 How SAP Will Monitor Their Customers

-This following observation is from Voquz, a company that supports SAP customers in license matters.
+The following observation is from Voquz, a company that supports SAP customers in license matters.

 “Starting November SAP will automatically begin measuring customer’s usage of the nine document types via their USMM tool, which SAP mandates customers run annually for self-declarations.
 The ability to discover IDA puts SAP in an unprecedented position to force non-compliance discussions as a routine step with all customers.
 In an official document from last week titled “SAP Global License Audit and Compliance Update”, SAP lays out its framework for future IDA License Fee enforcement.
 In their latest update, SAP also proclaimed that they separated Sales Teams from Audit Teams to prevent abuse.
 In reality, the criteria above will trigger audits as routine follow-ups based on your interactions with SAP’s Sales Team. an SAP-initiated License Exchange will override potentially beneficial terms from your old contract which creates additional audit opportunities for SAP, you’ll start paying for IDA when you haven’t in the past, and odds are high you will be rushed into an unsolicited S/4 migration project.” – Sebastian Schoofs

 If we look at the vast majority of coverage on this announced new policy, most of the entities in some way drew income from SAP.
-SAP announces something, something completely antithetical to how they have always operated concerning pricing, which is offering transparency.
+SAP announces something completely antithetical to how they have always operated concerning pricing, offering transparency.
 One analyst compared the new pricing as a “stepping stone to Oracle Cloud and AWS pricing,” even though SAP’s pricing is entirely secret.
 That is under both the old plan and the new plan.

 How can this be similar to AWS or Oracle Cloud if the vast majority of SAP’s revenues still come from on-premises software?
 But that is the least of the problems with the proposed analogy.
 AWS (and to a far less degree Oracle Cloud) publishes its pricing.
 See this link.